TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptFunctions/Select/Index.rst

         table = tt_content
         select {

-            # the page with ID = 123 is the source
+            # The page with ID = 123 is the source.
             pidInList = 123

-            # sorting is like in the backend
+            # Sorting is like in the backend.
             orderBy = sorting

-            # content of the left column
+            # Only select the content of the left column.
             where = colPos=1

-            # defines the field with the lanuguage-ID in tt_content
+            # Define the field with the language ID in tt_content.
             languageField = sys_language_uid
         }
     }

-    # defines the field with the lanuguage-ID in tt_content
+    # Replace the mark ###LEFT### with the output of temp.leftContent.
     marks.LEFT < temp.leftContent